Even Kim Kardashian & Kylie Jenner Are Obsessed With Millennial Pink

 Advertisement

-The creamy offering is just various shades of the colour we all know and love.
+The creamy offering is just various shades of the color we all know and love.
 Still, it's nice of them to give us some options.

 Basically, this is how Kylie stays perpetually atop the beauty game: With a devotion so slavish that it could build the pyramids were we living in ancient Egypt.
 But we're not knocking her, she's a product genius and this is just the latest example.